ddev/ddev/docs/content/users/configuration/config.md

 If set to `v2.8.0`, for example, it will download and use that version instead of the expected version for docker-compose.

 !!!warning "Troubleshooting Only!"
     This should only be used in specific cases like troubleshooting.
-Best avoided otherwise.
+Please don't experiment with it unless directed to do so.

 ## `router`